-Metal detecting is not a hobby limited to the experts- it can be a fun and affordable activity for the whole family.
+Metal detecting is not a hobby limited to the experts- it can be a fun and affordable activity for the whole family and it makes for a great outdoor gift.

 So drag your kids away from the screens, get them out of the house and into nature, and introduce them to this fascinating outdoor hobby.
 We bet you they'll be hooked in no time.
 I mean a treasure hunt is full of surprises, and they get to dig in the dirt- every kid's dream day out!